icyguider/Shhhloader/README.md

 # Shhhloader
 Shhhloader is a work in progress shellcode loader.
 It takes raw shellcode as input and compiles a C++ stub that does a bunch of different things to try and bypass AV/EDR.
 The included python builder will work on any Linux system that has Mingw-w64 installed.

-**4/12/23 EDIT: SysWhispers2 syscalls have been fixed and are supported again.
-They should now also work with all shellcode execution techniques.
+**4/13/23 EDIT: SysWhispers3 support has been added.
+Thanks to [@KlezVirus](https://twitter.com/KlezVirus) for his work on the original project.
+SysWhispers2 syscalls have also been fixed and are supported again.
+In addition, both SW2 & SW3 should now work with all shellcode injection techniques.
 Stay tuned for the addition of more syscall execution methods soon. :)**

 **4/4/23 EDIT: ThreadlessInject has been added to Shhhloader!
 Thanks to [@\_EthicalChaos\_](https://twitter.com/_EthicalChaos_) for their [initial project](https://github.com/CCob/ThreadlessInject), and [0xLegacyy](https://twitter.com/0xLegacyy) for their [BOF version](https://github.com/iilegacyyii/ThreadlessInject-BOF) which was adapted for use here.
-In addition, unhooking NTDLL via KnownDLLs has been added thanks to [@D1rkMtr](https://twitter.com/D1rkMtr).
-Finally, SysWhispers2 has been deprecated in this version for various reasons.
-I am currently working on adding a HWBP syscall option which should be pushed later this month.
+In addition, unhooking NTDLL via KnownDLLs has been added thanks to [@D1rkMtr](https://twitter.com/D1rkMtr). ~~Finally, SysWhispers2 has been deprecated in this version for various reasons.~~ I am currently working on adding a HWBP syscall option which should be pushed later this month.
 See the "Planned Updates" section below for more information regarding future planned features.**

 ```
 ┳┻|